codecoms/codecoms.github.io/_posts/2014-12-07-From-Wordpress-To-Jakyll.md

 <br>
 ![Fig.1](http://www.paini.org/federico/imgs/blog-imgs/Basic-Jekyll-Site-Rendered.png)
-<p align=center>Fig.1 If you see this that means everything is A-OK!</p>
+<p align=center>Fig.1 If you see this it means that everything is A-OK!</p>
 <br>

 ##How Jekyll works

-On a basic level Jekyll will do it's magic any time you place a markdown file (in my case a blog post) on the `_post` directory.
+On a basic level Jekyll will do its magic any time you place a markdown file (in my case a blog post) on the `_post` directory.
 Naturally there is a lot more than that but this is a good start.
 You can try creating articles and put them in the `_post` directory.
 Assuming Jekyll is running you will see that Jekyll generate a message in the terminal similar to this: <br>

 `Regenerating: 1 files at 2014-12-05 00:04:49 ...done.`. <br>